The U.S. Is Ramping Up Military Engagement, Which Could Be A Risk For Trump

 Now, it appears Trump is giving the generals more room to run.
 While some of the tactics are similar to what Obama was doing, there is clearly a ramped-up effort.
 NPR's Tom Bowman reports that the Trump administration has been more aggressive with increased bombing — some 7,000 allied strikes in the past two months, more than any two-month period since the campaign against ISIS began in 2014.
 There are more troops fighting now and possibly more to come.
 Trump promised as many as 30,000 more during the presidential race.

-The stepped-up use of American military muscle in multiple conflicts in the Middle East is a risky move by Trump because it's being undertaken without apparent accompanying diplomatic and political strategies for when the conflicts come to an end.
+The stepped-up use of American military muscle in multiple conflicts in the Middle East is a risky move by Trump because it is being undertaken without apparent accompanying diplomatic and political strategies for when the conflicts come to an end.

-The longstanding complaint inside the national security world was that President Obama and National Security Adviser Susan Rice micromanaged everything from the White House, including matters that should have been left to the Pentagon or commanders in the field.
-Now as Trump swings this pendulum the other way, the Pentagon says that doesn't mean it's not being careful.
+The long-standing complaint inside the national security world was that President Obama and national security adviser Susan Rice micromanaged everything from the White House, including matters that should have been left to the Pentagon or commanders in the field.
+Now, as Trump swings this pendulum the other way, the Pentagon says that doesn't mean it is not being careful.

 "We have not relaxed the rules of engagement," Gen. Joseph Votel, head of U.S. Central Command, said in a hearing before the House Armed Services Committee Wednesday.
 He added, "We acknowledge our responsibility to act at a higher standard."